 Towing an Airstream is not a simple task.
 It can weigh literally tons and the tow vehicle is the difference between a dream and a nightmare while you are on the road.
 For years I have always wanted a camper van.
 Having been a surfer for most of my life, I dreamed about road trips in my van with my buddies, packed full of camping gear and surfboards, exploring the coast of Baja Mexico for years on end.
 Well, Baja Mexico is no longer the paradise it once was thanks to Mexican drug lords, but I finally got the van of my dreams.

 I decided on a GMC Savana 3/4 ton Extended van partially because I had $3000 worth of rebates through my credit card.
 When we were van shopping, we did not know that we would one day be towing our Airstream.
+You ever asked yourself should you start a tow truck business?
+We did not either.
 The van was just going to be the tow vehicle for our little T@B trailer we owned at the time.
 The T@B being a small camper, we were glad to have the extra interior space for storage and traveling comfort.
 It was a complete overkill of a tow vehicle for the T@B trailer as thus, most of the time we would actually forget we are towing the little teardrop.
 But we sure were glad to not have to upgrade when the time came to move up to the Airstream.